GitHubActionsInAction/ActionInAction/README.md

 ## Create a workflow to test the action

 The action is now ready to be used.
-To see it in action, we'll create a workflow that used it.
+To see it in action, we'll create a workflow that uses it.
 Create a [new file](../../new/main?filename=.github/workflows/test-action.yml) called `.github/workflows/test-action.yml`.
 Add the following content:

 ```YAML
 name: Test Action